-Where do I even begin...
+Where do I even begin?
 Gucci Pour Homme II is such a lovely scent, a modish and fashionable breakfast tea, the bergamot and black tea blend reminds the well known Earl Grey, which is a top-of-the-tier timeless classic.
 Aromatic bergamot adds a refined tart citrus taste to the dark, full-lead tea with prized tiny silver tips!

-I blindly bought a bottle, because of the smoky notes... what a pleasant surprise!
+I blindly bought a bottle because of the smoky notes.
+What a pleasant surprise!

 A pretty linear fragrance I would say, which is built around the black tea preeminent note, not a light white or lemon green tea you get in Bvlgari, rather a more oxidated and strong oolongs one like a dark English Breakfast tea.
 That note gives to the scent an intense sweet caramel, malt, and mineral stone-like vibe, with oaky undertones.
-In spite of the azure color of the juice, GPH II is not an aquatic, not citrus, and not a sports scent.
+Despite the azure color of the juice, GPH II is not an aquatic, not citrus, and not a sports scent.

-In the open, I get a fresh and clean burst of creamy bergamot blended with green violet leaves, which fades quickly and leaves a dark tea trail, with a tad of spicy cinnamon and a bit of mellow paprika.
-Well, my gut feeling is that it incorporates one of the best tea notes and blends it perfectly with the herbal violet leaf and the sweet-smoky tobacco.
+In the open, I get a fresh and clean burst of creamy bergamot blended with green violet leaves, which fades quickly and leaves a dark tea trail, with a tad of spicy cinnamon and a bit of sweet paprika.
+Well, my gut feeling is that it incorporates one of the best tea notes and blends it correctly with the herbal violet leaf and the sweet-smoky tobacco.
 That concoction creates a cool-warm effect, which is soothing, comforting, and slightly sweet.

-Ultimately, I get the myrrh and the tobacco notes in the dry down, which really accentuate the ruggedly masculine sexiness that I find so intriguing.
+Ultimately, I get the myrrh and the tobacco notes in the dry down, which accentuate the ruggedly masculine sexiness that I find so intriguing.
 The perfume stays close to the skin, which makes it ideal for crowd places, but I don't see any issues with longevity.
 If I smell my wrists after several hours, the fragrance is still over there.